nithinbekal/exlisp/README.md

 # => ["(", "+", "1", "2", ")"]
 ```

-The next step is to write a parser which should ideally use the tokenizer to
+The next step is to write a parser which uses the tokenizer to generate
-generate something like this:
+something like this:

 ```elixir
 Exlisp.Parser.transform("(+ 1 2)")